Inbee Park wins LPGA Singapore by 1 stroke with closing 64

 Wie was two in front after making birdies on the second and third holes before her round unraveled when she four-putted for a double-bogey on the par-5 fifth.

+''Overall, I can't complain, but right now it stings a little bit,'' Wie said. ''Just a couple putts didn't go in, and Inbee played really well.
+Obviously I wanted to walk away with the trophy, but there's so many leaps and strides forward that I made this week.

+''Stuff happens sometimes.
+Sometimes you just 4-putt and you've just got to carry on with your life.''

-The American finished alongside Canadian Brooke Henderson (66) and last year's Singapore champion Jang Ha Na (69).
+The American finished alongside Canadian Brooke Henderson (66) and last year's Singapore champion Jang Ha-na (69).

 Inbee made her first birdie of the day on the same hole that Wie's charge started to falter, then proceeded to reel off another eight birdies to the 17th hole, draining a series of long putts in a near-flawless display on the greens.